Dr Ian Kellar

 Since 2012, Ian has been an investigator on research attracting over £11.5 million of funding.
 He is the intervention modelling work package lead on a NIHR programme grant to improve the use of prescribed medicines at transitions, and intervention development and testing workstream lead on a NIHR programme grant to develop and evaluate a diabetes self-management intervention for people with severe mental illness.
 His research has been funded by Cancer Research UK, Canadian Institutes of Health Research, ESRC, Health Foundation, HS & DR, HTA, MRC (PHIND, JGHT, Trial), NHS England SBRI, NIHR, and the (ESRC) White Rose Consortium.

 Ian attained chartered status as a health psychologist in 2006.
 Ian has served on the editorial board of the British Journal of Health Psychology since 2006, the Journal of Patient Preference and Adherence since 2015, and as an academic editor for PLOS ONE from 2015-2019.
 He served on the UKSBM executive committee in the role of publicity officer from 2007-2011, on behalf of whom he submitted evidence to the House of Lords Science and Technology committee on behaviour change.
 He rejoined UKSBM exec committee in 2018, in the role of Social Media Officer.
 He served as lead of the Behaviour Change Grand Challenge within the School of Psychology from 2013-2016.
+He chairs the advisory group for a NIHR-funded evidence synthesis project looking at multiple risk behaviour interventions for people with severe mental illness.

 Ian has supervised 5 PhD students to completion, all of whom remain active within academia.
 He currently supervises 2 PhD students within the School of Psychology, and co-supervises 2 PhD students and 1 NIHR pre-doctoral fellow elsewhere within the University of Leeds, 1 MPhil student elsewhere within the UK, and is a dissertation committee member for 1 PhD student in the USA and 1 elsewhere in the UK.